All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1888_Brooklyn_AA_OBrien

 Dated 1888.
 Old Judge baseball card of D O’Brien (AA 88, 89, NL 90-92).
 Full view at left, detail view at right.
-Photo date of 1888 can be confirmed as background matches Holbert card, see photo A. Detail view shows lace ties and placket, and a shirt pocket on the left breast.
+Year of photo can be confirmed as the studio background matched the Holbert card, see above.
+Detail view shows lace ties and placket, and a shirt pocket on the left breast.
 Note that the shirt opening and surrounding placket extended further down the shirt than did the lace ties.
 This suggests the shirt lace was not long enough to be strung through all of the eyelets on the shirt.
-Detail views of other players from this same photo session show a subtle pinstripe pattern on the uniform, see photos C & D. Years O’Brien with team from baseball-reference.com.
+Detail views of other players from this same photo session show a subtle pinstripe pattern on the uniform, see photos below.
+Years O’Brien with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo C